Graduate Studies at Vanderbilt - Asian History

 All students in the program must pass two examinations in languages other than English, with one typically being the student's primary research language.
 In order to improve language skills, students may enroll (without receiving credit) in language classes offered to undergraduates.
 Languages currently offered include Chinese, Japanese, and Hindi/Urdu.
 Funds are available to support advanced summer language training.

 South Asia: Vanderbilt is emerging as an important location for the study of early modern and modern South Asia, especially in the fields of political history, religious history, and the history of western India (Samira Sheikh).
 Graduate students admitted to study South Asian history may be supported by faculty in related fields, such as Indian Ocean history (Tasha Rijke-Epstein), the history of the British empire (Catherine Molineux), and the Islamic world (Leor Halevi, David Wasserstein).
-Distinguished South Asia specialists elsewhere at Vanderbilt include Tony K. Stewart and Anand Vivek Taneja in Religious Studies, Tariq Thachil in Political Science, and Akshya Saxena in English.
+Distinguished South Asia specialists elsewhere at Vanderbilt include Tony K. Stewart and Anand Vivek Taneja in Religious Studies, Tariq Thachil in Political Science, Akshya Saxena in English, and Heeryoon Shin in History of Art.
 Those interested in premodern links between India and east Asia may benefit from scholars of Buddhism and Chinese architecture (Bryan Lowe, Tracy Miller).

 Nineteenth and Twentieth-Century Northeast Asia: With specialists in the cultural and intellectual history of modern/contemporary Japan (Gerald Figal, Yoshikuni Igarashi) and modern China/Northeast Asia (Ruth Rogaski), Vanderbilt is an excellent place to train in topics such as colonialism and empire, war, history and memory, contemporary culture, and history of the body and medicine.
 Faculty in US history (Tom Schwartz, Paul Kramer) also maintain strong interests in Sino-US relations.
 Associated faculty include Guojun Wang in Chinese literature, Lijun Song in Chinese medical sociology, and Brett Benson in contemporary Chinese politics.